 The following title was attached to the front of Chicago whenever the film was screened for censorship boards:

 “Chicago attacks a great evil in our time – the hysterical tendency to make a vulgar criminal an heroic figure in a public circus.
 Since the force of the story comes from the biting truth with which it is presented we ask you to consider very earnestly before suggesting changes which may weaken its effect.”
 Source: Robert Birchard's Cecil B. DeMille's Hollywood.

 A musical version of the play, also named Chicago, opened on Broadway on June 3, 1975, and ran for 936 performances.
 The musical, with songs by John Kander and Fred Ebb, was directed and choreographed by Bob Fosse.
 The show was revived in 1996, and is still running after more than 4,000 performances.

-The 1942 Twentieth Century-Fox production of Roxie Hart starred Ginger Rogers (Roxie), George Montgomery (news reporter), Adolphe Menjou (Billy Flynn), and in a small role Helene Reynolds (Velma).
+The 1942 20th Century Fox production of Roxie Hart starred Ginger Rogers (Roxie), George Montgomery (news reporter), Adolphe Menjou (Billy Flynn), and in a small role Helene Reynolds (Velma).
 In this bowdlerized version, Roxie is innocent of the murder, and has a (sort of) happy ending with the handsome news reporter.
 Directed by William A. Wellman, Roxie Hart was adapted to the screen by Nunnally Johnson.